As I Lay Dying: Plot summary

-After nine days, the family finally arrives in Jefferson, where the stench from the coffin is quickly smelled by the townspeople.
+After nine days, the family arrives in Jefferson, where the stench from the coffin is quickly smelled by the townspeople.
 In town, family members have different items of business to take care of.
 Cash's broken leg needs attention.
-Dewey Dell, for the second time in the novel, goes to a pharmacy, in an effort to obtain an abortion that she does not know how to ask for; clerk Skeet MacGowan coerces her into sex in the cellar in exchange for "abortion pills" which are just talcum powder.
+Dewey Dell, for the second time in the novel, goes to a pharmacy to obtain an abortion that she does not know how to ask for with money given to her by Lafe, the man who impregnated her.
+Pharmacy clerk Skeet MacGowan coerces Dewey Dell into sex in the cellar in exchange for "abortion pills" which are just talcum powder.
 First, though, Anse wants to borrow some shovels to bury Addie, because that was the purpose of the trip and the family should be together for that.
-Before that happens, Darl, the second eldest and thoughtful, poetic observer of the family, is seized for the arson of the barn and sent to the Mississippi State Insane Asylum in Jackson.
-With Addie only just buried, Anse forces Dewey Dell to give up her money given to her by Lafe (the man who got her pregnant) for an abortion, which he spends on getting "new teeth," and quickly marries the woman from whom he borrowed the shovels.
+After that happens, Darl, the second eldest and thoughtful, poetic observer of the family, is seized for the arson of the barn and sent to the Mississippi State Insane Asylum in Jackson.
+With Addie only just buried, Anse forces Dewey Dell to give up the money she intended to use to pay for an abortion.
+Anse uses the money to get "new teeth" and quickly marries the woman from whom he borrowed the shovels.

-As are many of Faulkner's works, the story is set in Yoknapatawpha County, Mississippi, which Faulkner referred to as "my apocryphal county," a fictional rendition of the writer's home of Lafayette County in the same state.
+Along with many of Faulkner's works, the story is set in Yoknapatawpha County, Mississippi, which Faulkner referred to as "my apocryphal county", a fictional rendition of the writer's home of Lafayette County in the same state.